JarryShaw/homebrew-tap/README.rst

   This formula is not notable enough to be included in Homebrew core repository yet (<30 forks, <30 watchers and <75 stars).

+- |jshint|_ : static analysis tool for JavaScript

+  This formula is not yet included in Home brew core repository.

 .. |docutils| replace:: ``docutils``
 .. _docutils: http://docutils.sourceforge.net